michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0136.md

 - n: position 13 in a countable series of things
 - adj: coming next after the twelfth in position
 ### Family
+- thirteenth: thirteenthly, thirteenths+
-thirteenth: thirteenthly, thirteenths+;thirteen: thirteener, thirteens, thirteenth
+- thirteen: thirteener, thirteens, thirteenth
 ### Examples
 - We were sitting in Café Loup, a brasserie on West Thirteenth Street.
 - On Friday the thirteenth, she had gone to hear the Eagles of Death Metal play at the Bataclan.